exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 }
 ```

-The timestamp entry includes the timestamp itself, the hash of the timestamping transaction and the time when the timestamp was recorded.
-The time value is provided by the time oracle.
+The `TimestampEntry` structure includes the timestamp itself, the hash of the
+timestamping transaction and the time when the timestamp was recorded.
+The time

-Next we need to define the storage schema for our service:
+value is provided by the Exonum time oracle.

+### Create Schema

+As the schema should work with both types of storage views, we declare it as a
+generic wrapper:

 ```rust
 #[derive(Debug)]